Affine Deligne-Lusztig varieties and folded galleries governed by chimneys: Introduction

 \subsection{Acknowledgements}

-We thank Ulrich Görtz, Gregory Maloney, and Arun Ram for helpful conversations.
+We thank Ulrich G\"ortz, Gregory Maloney, and Arun Ram for helpful conversations.
 Crucial early discussions occurred during the visit by EM and AT to the University of Melbourne in January 2016, hosted by Arun Ram.
 The authors are grateful to the Mathematical Sciences Research Institute (MSRI), which hosted AT for a long-term stay, as well as short-term visits by each of EM and PS, in Fall 2016.
 PS wishes to thank the University of Sydney Mathematical Research Institute (SMRI) for hosting her in August 2019.
 We also gratefully acknowledge the support of the Max-Planck-Institut f\"ur Mathematik (MPIM), which has hosted two long-term sabbatical visits by EM in 2016 and 2020, in addition to a collaborative visit by PS in March 2020.
-Finally, we thank Ulrich G\"ortz for useful comments on an earlier version of this manuscript.
+Finally, we thank Ulrich G\"ortz for useful comments on an earlier version of this manuscript, and the referee for a very careful reading and thoughtful suggestions.